bigdatagenomics/mango/docs/cloud/emr.rst

 .. image:: ../img/EMR/enable_web_connection.png

 Note that for accessing the recommended 8157 port for FoxyProxy (as well as port 22 for ssh), you will have to expose these ports in the security group for the master node.
 To do this, navigate to **Security and access** in your Cluster EMR manager.
 Click on **Security groups for Master**.
 Add a new rule for ssh port 22 or the port configured in FoxyProxy to inbound to <YOUR_PUBLIC_IP_ADDRESS>/32.

+Alternatively,  `you can set up an ssh tunnel on the master node <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel-local.html>`__.

 Connecting to Cluster
 ---------------------